ziap/ziap.github.io/content/blog/parallel-array/index.md

 they are not specific to the idea of SoA and can be trivially implemented from the described methods above.

-- **Resizing:** Modify the array so that the its length becomes a specified length.
-If the new length is smaller, the array is truncated, otherwise, the array is padded with zero.
+- **Resizing:** Modify the array so that its length becomes a specified length.
+  If the new length is smaller, the array is truncated; otherwise, the array is padded with zero.
 - **Power of 2 size:** The internal array buffer is aligned to have power-of-two capacity.
-It may or may not affect performance and it's just a matter of taste.
+It may or may not affect performance, and it's just a matter of taste.
 - **Lazy view updating:** The view is only changed after some operations:
-  `push`, `pop`, `resize`, etc. So these operations mark the view as dirty and they are corrected when requested.
-Otherwise a cached view is used.
+  `push`, `pop`, `resize`, etc. So these operations mark the view as dirty, and they are corrected when requested.
+Otherwise, a cached view is used.
 - **Out parameter for get and pop:** This is only for marginally improving the performance of single element indexing, especially when the out object is reused.